abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 ### Overscan Problems
 If you're still having problems with overscan, from the command line, open the editor of the configuration file :
 `sudo nano /boot/config.txt`.
 Remove `#` symbols to make sure `#disable_overscan=0` (yes, this is the de-activation of a negative, yes all this is impossibly inelegant) and un-comment to change values of `overscan_left=40`, etc. I have sometimes used negative values in the past.
-More recent monitors do not usually need overscan and as you can `disable_overscan=1`.
+More recent monitors do not usually need overscan and so you can `disable_overscan=1`.

 Quit the `nano` text editor by typing the `{ctrl}` + `x` keys > `y` + `{enter}`.
 And then reboot from the command line with `sudo reboot now`.
 You might need to `clear` and `{enter}` to see your command prompt.